 The Quickest Way to Get Your Ears Back to Normal

-Your ears will probably go back to normal after a couple of days if air pressure is causing your blockage.
+Your ears will probably go back to normal after a day if air pressure is causing your blockage.
 You may need to wait for your immune system to start working if your blockage is caused by an ear infection (you might need an antibiotic to get faster relief).
 This could take up to a couple of weeks.
 Sinus infections have been known to stick around even longer.

 Getting your ears back to normal as fast as possible, then, will normally involve a bit of patience (though that might feel counterintuitive), and your expectations should be, well, adjustable.